-Following a season back in Britain with Scottish side Airdrie, Boateng decided to head back abroad earlier this year when the opportunity arose to join Raków Częstochowa, a club based in the most religious city in Poland, where many pilgrimage but rarely visit for the second division football team.
+Following a season back in Britain with Scottish side Airdrie, Boateng decided to head back abroad in 2017 when the opportunity arose to join Raków Częstochowa, a club based in the most religious city in Poland, where many pilgrimage but rarely visit for the second division football team.

-Now that Boateng has fully understood that his style and attributes are best utilised abroad, he will be quite happy simply to consider any opportunities in the future, knowing he is fulfilling his ambitions of playing football for a living while many of his former team-mates have dropped out of the game.
+And having acknowledged his attributes are best utilised abroad, Boateng will happily consider any opportunities that come his way in the future, knowing he is fulfilling his ambitions of playing football for a living.

 “I am one of these guys, I am not scared to challenge myself,” he says.
 “There are other players who enjoy being in their comfort zone.

-“For instance there are young English players who possibly could have gone abroad but they would rather stay in England and be comfortable, even though they don’t like the league or the kind of football they’re playing.
-They go for comfort rather than chasing the dream.
+“There are young English players who possibly could have gone abroad but they would rather stay in England and be comfortable, even though they don’t like the league or the kind of football they’re playing.
+They go for comfort rather than chasing the dream.”

-The way his career has panned out so far, you wouldn’t fancy using a bet365 bonus code to bet on his next move.
+If you’re feeling brave, you can use a bet365 bonus code to bet on Boateng’s next move.